PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Transformer Networks and Cognition.md

 ## Lecture - Transformer Networks and Cognition
-Live lecture which is given on the 3rd of March from 9:00 till 10:00 with a 20 min break.
+Live lecture which is given on the 3rd of March from 10:00 till 11:00.
 You can find the slides [here](LINK) and after the lecture, there should be [a recording available here!](LINK)

 Relevant literature to research:
 1. [Alishahi, A. (2010).
 Computational modeling of human language acquisition.
 Synthesis Lectures on Human Language Technologies, 3(1), 1-107.](https://github.com/BredaUniversityADSAI/ADS-AI/blob/d42ffd034a2d1a35752d7c83c30300288a4ae153/docs/Study%20Content/Cognition%20Fundamentals/assets/sources/Computational%20Modeling%20of%20Human%20Language%20Acquisition.pdf)